debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 ```
 We can see here that , there is a folder *TextFileLogger* .
 And it has all ncessary files & folders to represent the *TextFileLogger* repo.

+Now  , Lets push the changes

+Adding submodule from a specific branch or commit
 show output of git status , gif diff --cache , cat .gitmodule , cat .git/configure
 How to clone a repo , issues with submodules while cloning , commands to be used , recursive
 Modifying submodule , commiting mainmodule without commiting submodule